-The House of Representatives maintains one individual governmental fund and adopts an annual appropriated budget for its General Fund.
+The House of Representatives maintains one individual governmental fund and adopts an annual appropriate budget for its General Fund.
 A Budgetary Comparison Statement has been provided for the general fund to demonstrate compliance with such budget.

-The Governmental Fund Financial Statements can be found on pages 39 & 41 of this report.
+The Governmental Fund Financial Statements can be found on pages 33 & 35 of this report.